chris-bosman/sonar-webhook-parser/README.md

 `docker build . -t <friendly name>`

+## Running

+You can run locally via `npm run watch`.
+This leverages `nodemon` and auto-pulls in changes you make to your Typescript files.
+By default, it will run at `localhost:8181`.
+You can also run in Docker via `docker run -p 8181:8181 <friendly name>` and it will, again, be exposed at `localhost:8181`.
+If you would like to expose it at a different port, you can adjust the first number in the `-p` command.

 ## Deploying

 This part is up to you.
 Any infrastructure that can run a Docker image can run this.
 If you need to provide to your service the port, this application runs by default on port 8181.
 This can be changed by modifying the `ENV PORT` setting in the `Dockerfile`.